 At present we are not able to estimate if or when we will be able to generate sustained revenues.
-Our auditors have included in their report on our consolidated financial statements a "going concern" explanatory paragraph; that is to say, our consolidated financial statements have been prepared assuming that we will continue as a going concern.
-Given our recurring losses from operations, there is substantial doubt of our ability to continue as a going concern.
+Our financial statements have been prepared assuming that we will continue as a going concern; however, given our recurring losses from operations, our independent registered public accounting firm has determined there is substantial doubt about our ability to continue as a going concern.